cs573-24s/a3-Experiment/README.md

 - Many users thought the survey was easy
 - There were variations based on gender.
 Male participants found the donut harder than the treemap while women found the treemap harder than the donut.

+### Sources:
+(*) Cleveland, W. S., & McGill, R. (1984).
+Graphical Perception: Theory, Experimentation, and Application to the Development of Graphical Methods.
+Journal of the American Statistical Association, 79(387), 531-554.